gcvP

 review:

-This is an essential substrate binding function that precedes the catalytic
+cofactor.
+This is an essential substrate binding function that precedes the

-the alpha-amino group of glycine through its pyridoxal phosphate cofactor"]
+protein binds the alpha-amino group of glycine through its pyridoxal phosphate

 action: ACCEPT